OKRs vs. KPIs: What we'll explore

 Pitfall #2: Lack of clarity on improvements

-KPIs don't overtly reveal what needs adjustments or improvements.
-KPIs are indicators, rather than proper tools that can diagnose specific problems or help guide you toward the next steps.
+KPIs don't clearly reveal what needs adjustments or improvements.
+They're leading indicators rather than proper tools that can diagnose specific problems or guide you toward the next steps.

 Pitfall #3: Ambiguous KPI ownership